ahkabir/Deep-learning-using-MSI-Trident3-Nvidia-RTX-2060/README.md

   - `sudo apt-get purge nvidia*`
 - Remove USB Key
 - Reboot
+- Keep pressing DEL key to enter BIOS to check the following settings:
+- - Security should be disabled
+- - Fastboot should be disabled
+- - Windows related things should be disabled

+Save these settings and exit BIOS.
+Note that these BIOS settings are very important.

 Finally, I was able to see the Ubuntu 18.03 installer GUI and ended up successfully installing Ubuntu 18.03